ATNoG/of_mobilenode/README.md

 # of_mobilenode
 This project mains to implement a flow mobility on the end nodes through OpenFlow tools.
-To accomplish that were used the OpenFlow agents Open vSwitch to perform the flow mobility and POX as a OpenFlow controller.
+To accomplish that OpenFlow agents Open vSwitch and POX were used to perform the flow mobility.

 ## System framework
 The framework was design to work on 6 nodes (one for each emulated network node) of the AMazING tested, sited in the rooftop of Instituto de Telecomunicações de Aveiro.